-AI in the Supply Chain: Where Are We Now?
+AI in the Supply Chain Management: Where are We Now?

 Here's a look at how machine learning is impacting supply chain management and logistics, and how the relationship might develop in the next few years.